c2FmZQ/c2FmZQ/README.md

    --server value             The API server base URL. [$C2FMZQ_API_SERVER] --auto-update              Automatically fetch metadata updates from the remote server before each command. (default: true)
 ```

+### Mount as fuse filesystem

+The c2FmZQ client can mount itself as a fuse filesystem.
+It supports read and
+write operations with some caveats.

+* Files can only be opened for writing when they are created, and all writes must
+  append.
+The file content is encrypted as it is written.
+* Once a new file is closed, it is read-only (regardless of file permissions).
+  The only way to modify a file after that is to delete or replace it.
+Renames
+  are OK.
+* While the fuse filesystem is mounted, data isn't automatically uploaded to the
+  cloud/remote server, but remote content will be streamed for reading if a local
+  copy doesn't exist.

+Bulk copy in and out of the fuse filesystem should work as expected with:

+* cp, cp -r, mv
+* tar
+* rsync, with --no-times